abbiehooper/CicdDemo/ReadMe.md

 ```
 Paste it into the "Value" field when creating the secret.

+Make sure to add the github-actions-key files to your .gitignore to avoid committing them to your repository.

 ## Step 6: Deploy!
 Push your code to GitHub.
 This will trigger the GitHub Actions workflow.
 Monitor the Actions tab in your repository to see the deployment progress.